philipturner/arheadsetkit-dev/README.md

 - Anything that can run ARKit and iOS 14
 - Apple A9 processor or higher

+ARHeadsetKit 1 was higher level, tutorials, LiDAR had barely penetrated the market...

 ARHeadsetKit 2 is intrinsically lower level, but more flexible and power efficient.
-It makes modifying the underlying algorithms for your specific needs much easier.
+It makes the underlying algorithms easier to modify for custom use cases.